10 Things to Do in Tokyo in Winter

 Temperatures in Tokyo in winter

 During the winter, the temperature in Japan drops significantly and, although snowfall in Tokyo is neither persistent nor a daily occurrence, it can be heavy.
-The positive thing about the Japanese capital is that rain is rare during the winter period.
+The good thing about the Japanese capital is that rain is rare during the winter period.
+On a sunny day you can climb Tokyo Skytree and, if you're lucky, see snow-capped Mount Fuji.
+Sounds good, doesn't it?

 Tokyo's winter tourist crowds